Updated July 21, 2019-

-Rick Santorum has indicated his interest in running for the nation’s highest office again in 2016.
-Without even considering his political views, he doesn’t have a prayer unless he makes some marketing changes.
+Most recently he has been on CNN.
+Without even considering his political views, the former senator from Pennsylvania will never have a prayer unless he makes some marketing changes.

 Unintentionally, Mr. Santorum’s unsuccessful presidential campaign — with inadequate branding — provided business with Internet marketing lessons.